joedaws/fishtool/README.md

 # AIcard

+__Status__: pre-alpha

-This project implements some card games for the purpose of setting up a reinforcement learning environment within which agents may be trained to play these games.
+aicard (Ai for card games) is a project that implements some card games for the purpose of setting up reinforcement learning environments within which agents may be trained to play these games.

 ## Description